nvpham12/Capstone-Project/README.md

 # Conclusion
 Although the results may differ due to different date ranges in the data, the models in this project captured similar predictive patterns to those presented in Karakas' paper from examination of the plots.

 Karakas noted that the Taylor Model (and their transformation of it) did not predict the Federal Funds Rate well and mentioned their model having predictions closer to the actual Federal Funds Rate than the Taylor Model, but not by much.
 However, the models' metrics in this project show that it is the Taylor Model, rather than Karakas' Model that has smaller average errors and percentage errors.
 This is suspected to be due to how the data uses in this project contains more recent data.
-Also, the plot of the Taylor Model predictions does not have any predictions below 0 unlike the plot in Karakas' paper.
+Also, the plot of the Taylor Model predictions does not have any FFR predictions below 0 unlike the plot in Karakas' paper.
 This may be because Karakas did not process outliers well, if at all.

 Karakas did not mention regression assumptions or transformations in their paper when discussing their OLS models.
 They were checked in this project as part of the validation process.
 Almost all classical regression assumptions were violated, with the exception of multicollinearity.